appvia/wf-cloudresource-datasources/README.md

 ### Test Files

-BEFORE we can test finding resources using a CloudResourceSearch and CloudResourceKind we need to have the resources to find!
+BEFORE we can test finding resources using a CloudResourceSearch and CloudResourceDataSource we need to have the resources to find!

 Files to create an instance of a resource (NOT discover).
 1. Create a CloudResourcePlan .yaml file in `kind-validation/[kind]]/[kind]-cr-plan.yaml` that will define how to create an instance of the kind.